nightrunner91/nightvue/README.md

   <p>It uses best features from <a href='https://cli.vuejs.org/'>Vue CLI</a> and <a href='https://github.com/nightrunner91/nightpack'>nightpack</a> to provide a modern and ready to use boilerplate for Front-end developement</p>
 </div>

+## What is it, exactly?

+Basically, it is already configured [Vue CLI](https://cli.vuejs.org/) project with some cool and handly features from another Webpack Front-end project named [nightpack](https://github.com/nightrunner91/nightpack).

+Vue CLI settings used in this project are:

+- Babel
+- Router (with history mode enabled)
+- Vuex
+- SASS/SCSS Preprocessor based on node-sass
+- ESLint with error prevention only (on save)

 ## How to use it?

 First of all, you need to install Vue CLI